 If they treat it, most often they do so by boiling it with very inefficient and dirty cook stoves, in most cases three-stone stoves.

-However, if shown the adverse effects of drinking untreated water, people will start choosing to purchase Spring Health’s purified water, or to purify it at home, for example with Spouts ceramic water filters.
+However, if shown the adverse effects of drinking untreated water, people will start choosing to purchase to purify it at home, for example with Spouts ceramic water filters.

 The success of our business model clearly shows that, through education and awareness, the attitudes towards safe drinking water can change permanently.
 Specifically, if shown the benefits of safe drinking water, people will choose to purify the water they drink.